Inalco in the media

 Ilan Nguyên, Japanese language teacher, spoke on:

-- Ukrainian Jewish Encounter, on September 25, Paul Robert Magocsi, L'Ukraine restituée: Souveraineté étatique et identité nationale, Inalco, Paris
+- Ukrainian Jewish Encounter, September 25, Paul Robert Magocsi, L'Ukraine restituée: Souveraineté étatique et identité nationale, Inalco, Paris

-- C dans l'air, September 16, Trump-Poutine : idylle... sans deal - C dans l'air - 16.08.2025
+- C dans l'air, September 16, Trump-Putin : idylle... sans deal - C dans l'air - 16.08.2025

 Chloé Froissart, professor of political science, political sociology of China and Hong Kong, spoke on: